Frequently Asked Questions

 Who can have Reflexology?

-The simple answer is anyone; men, women, babies and children can benefit.
+The simple answer is anyone; men, women, babies and children may benefit.

 However, anyone with ongoing deep vein thrombosis or any form of blood clot could not be treated until their medication to control the clotting was properly balanced.